Gottfried Reiche: Biography

-Reiche was steeped in trumpet playing from an early age - he was born in the town of Weissenfels, Germany which had a long tradition of trumpet music at its court.
-He went to Leipzig in 1688, eventually succeeding trumpeter Johann C. Genzmer there as Senior Stadtmusicus in 1719.
+Reiche was introduced to trumpet playing at an early age - he was born in Weissenfels, Germany a town with a long tradition of trumpet music at its court.
+He moved to Leipzig in 1688, and eventually succeeded trumpeter Johann C. Genzmer there as Senior Stadtmusicus in 1719.

-Reiche was a musician of great skill, if one can judge from the trumpet parts written for him by Bach.
-They are among the most florid, creative, and difficult trumpet parts of the Baroque era, quite clearly intended for a player of great virtuosity.
+Reiche's reputation as a skilled trumpet player is reflected in the technically demanding parts Bach wrote for him.
+Bach's Leipzig compositions contain some of the more elaborate trumpet writing of the Baroque period, including extensive passages in the high clarino register, indicating the advanced technical abilities expected of the player.

-He is the subject of a famous painting of the era, which was made by Leipzig artist E.G. Haussmann for the occasion of Reiche's 60th birthday in 1727.
+He is the subject of a well-known portrait painted by Leipzig artist E.G. Haussmann, in 1727, on the occasion of his 60th birthday.
 In the portrait, Reiche holds a coiled natural trumpet (Ger.
-Jägertrompete, trans. hunting trumpet) in his right hand.
-In his left hand, he holds a sheet of manuscript music on which is written a short Abblasen or fanfare.
+Jägertrompete, trans. hunting trumpet) in his right hand and a sheet of music in his left.
+The manuscript contains the melody commonly known as Abblasen, which has been reconstructed and performed as a trumpet fanfare.
 The musical notes are depicted accurately in the painting, and the fanfare has been transcribed and performed by several artists.
 It has also served for many years as the theme music to the American television show CBS Sunday Morning.

 While Reiche himself composed many such Abblasen and other "tower music" (Turmmusik) (most of which is lost), some scholars believe that the style of the music in the portrait hints at possibly being composed by J.S.
 Bach himself, perhaps as a birthday gift for his chief trumpeter.